-If you are within 12 months of being made redundant or unemployed, or you are under current notice of redundancy, you could be entitled to ReAct funding to retrain or update your skills.
-If you’ve got a new employer lined up, they too could get funding towards your wages and further training.
+If you have been made redundant or unemployed in the past 12 months, or you are under current notice of redundancy, you could be entitled to ReAct funding to retrain or update your skills.

 Who is eligible for ReAct?

 Support under the ReAct scheme is available for individuals who live in Wales and:

 - Have been made redundant in the past 12 months or have become unemployed for a reason other than redundancy in the past 12 months and who are currently unemployed.
 Applicants must not have not been in continuous employment for 6 weeks or more between the date they became unemployed and the date of the ReAct grant application; or

 - Are currently under formal notice of redundancy

 - Applicants must have not undertaken any publicly-funded training since being made redundant or becoming unemployed, including the work-based learning suite of programmes such as an apprenticeship